A Comprehensive Evaluation of Parameter-Efficient Fine-Tuning on Code Smell Detection: Results

-Finally, in low-resource scenarios, LoRA tends to be the most effective PEFT method.
-As indicated by the results of RQ1 (see Section \ref{subsubsec:Best PEFT method}), for both GraphCodeBERT and DeepSeek-Coder-1.3B, fine-tuning with prefix tuning enables them to achieve their best performance compared to the other three PEFT methods.
-However, when data is scarce, GraphCodeBERT and DeepSeek-Coder-1.3B often attain their highest F1-scores or MCC values through LoRA.
+Additionally, in low-resource scenarios, LoRA tends to be the most effective PEFT method.
+As indicated by the results of RQ1 (see Section \ref{subsubsec:Best PEFT method}), for GraphCodeBERT, prefix tuning and $(IA)^3$ deliver superior performance, while for DeepSeek-Coder-1.3B, $(IA)^3$ consistently yields the best performance across different code smells.
+However, when data is scarce, GraphCodeBERT and DeepSeek-Coder-1.3B often attain their highest MCC values through LoRA.
 It suggests that under different resource settings, the most effective PEFT method may vary.